DETROIT -- Now there can be no doubt about the Pittsburgh Steelers destiny.

-In a manner that defined their charmed life in the playoffs, the Steelers captured their first Super Bowl title in 26 years with a ragged, 21-10 victory over the Seattle Seahawks last night before 68,206 at Ford Field.
+In a manner that defined their charmed life in the playoffs, the Steelers captured their first Super Bowl title in 26 years with a ragged, 21-10 victory over the Seattle Seahawks last night.

-It completed an improbable eight-game turnaround in which the Steelers went from near playoff elimination at 7-5 to Super Bowl champions.
-The sixth-seeded Steelers (15-5) defeated the top three seeds in the AFC on the road and beat the NFC's top seed in Seattle (15-4), becoming the first wild-card team to win the title since the 2000 Ravens.
+It completed an improbable turn around from a 7-5 record in December to Super Bowl champion.
+The sixth-seeded Steelers (15-5) defeated the top three seeds in the AFC on the road and beat the NFCs top seed in Seattle (15-4), becoming the first wild-card team to win the title since the 2000 Ravens.

-As the final seconds wound down, a pro-Steelers crowd at Ford Field waved Terrible Towels, and teary-eyed coach Bill Cowher celebrated his first Super Bowl victory in 14 seasons in Pittsburgh.
+As the final seconds wound down, a pro-Steelers crowd at Ford Field waved their Terrible Towels and teary-eyed coach Bill Cowher celebrated his first Super Bowl victory in 14 seasons in Pittsburgh.

 It appeared as if the Steelers could have been headed to a disastrous defeat in the fourth quarter.